golemfactory/golem-unlimited/README.md

 # Golem Unlimited

-Put your idle resources into use to perform computations you need internally or publicly rent your joint computing power for a fee.
+Put your idle resources into use to perform computations you need, both for internal or public usage, by renting your computing power for a fee in the wider Golem Network.

 Golem Unlimited features a [hub](gu-hub) acting as a requestor and computers in the hub’s trusted network being [providers](gu-provider).

 It is meant for data center-like (render farms, or desktops within organization LAN) where network participants trust each other.
-This allows eliminating the economic layer, reputation, verification, and sandboxing (in contrast to public Golem Network).
+This allows eliminating the economic layer, reputation, verification, and sandboxing (in contrast to the public Golem Network).

 Golem Unlimited is a part of the broader Golem ecosystem.
-The hub will be able to expose whole subnetwork acting as a [Golem](../../../golem) Network provider and earn GNTs.
+The hub will be able to expose the whole subnetwork by acting as a [Golem](../../../golem) Network provider and earn GNTs.

 # Use cases
-So far we’ve prepared plugins for two use cases
+So far we have prepared plugins for two use cases:
 * Integer factorization
 * Mining

-We will open source for those plugins soon.
+We will open source those plugins soon.

 # Installing and testing

-Please bear in mind that Golem Unlimited is in  [Alpha](https://en.wikipedia.org/wiki/Software_release_life_cycle#Alpha) stage.
+Please bear in mind that Golem Unlimited is in its [Alpha](https://en.wikipedia.org/wiki/Software_release_life_cycle#Alpha) stage.

 ## binary
-To install you can use [released](../../releases) Ubuntu `deb` and MacOs `dmg` binary packages.
+To install you can use the [released](../../releases) Ubuntu `deb` and MacOs `dmg` binary packages.

-Detailed steps can be found in our demo https://youtu.be/J0LBdg2j6Tk
+The detailed steps can be found in our demo https://youtu.be/J0LBdg2j6Tk

 ## from source
 To run the hub, go to the `gu-hub` subdir and perform `cargo run -- -vv server run’